B A R E L Y B A D W E B S I T E

 Before you answer, I should point out that Kansas is where

-• the theory of evolution is seriously questioned by some members of the very board of education that you would think would be in favor of promoting facts over faith, of promoting critical, scientific thought and common-sence logic;
+• the theory of evolution is seriously questioned by some members of the very board of education that you would think would be in favor of promoting facts over faith, of promoting critical, scientific thought and common-sense logic;

 • one of the state senators, Kay O'Connor, said when asked about her views on the 19th amendment to the U.S. Constitution (women's suffrage) that if it were up for consideration today she would vote against it.

-*The Fred Phelps site linked to above, called God Hates Fags, is breath-takingly perverted.
+*The Fred Phelps site linked to above, called God Hates Fags, is breathtakingly perverted.
 You don't have to spend much time there to see why.
 But no matter how evil and how lunatic Fred and his few followers are, they do, in my opinion, have the right to say what they say.
 If you disagree, please go here now and don't come back till you've changed your mind.

 Update of May 2006: This is what I decided on.